LouisLalonde/relis-statistical-analysis-environment/README.md

 ## 🚀 Execution

 1. Download the Python enviroment from your *ReLiS* project
+2. Extract it
+3. Install the required python libraries with: `pip install -r requirements.txt`
-2. Open the relis_statistics_playground.py file with your editor of choice
+4. Open the relis_statistics_playground.py file with your editor of choice
-3. Modulate the visibility of the different statistical analysis results by changing the attribrute `False` to `True`
+5. Modulate the visibility of the different statistical analysis results by changing the attribrute `False` to `True`
-4. Save the file
+6. Save the file
-5. Execute the file : `python3 relis_statistics_playground.py`
+7. Execute the file : `python3 relis_statistics_playground.py`

 ## 📊 Results
 - Statistical analysis returning data in tabular format will be displayed in the console.